omkaradhali/javascript_playground/log.md

 **Today's Progress**: Worked on ES6 course by Wes Bos

 **Notes:** Planning a revision day over the weekend to go through all the concepts.

+### Day 11: Jan 25, 2019

+**Today's Progress**: Worked on to-do app.
+Added Strike-through feature and del button.

+**Notes:** CSS gives me a tough time.
+Need to work on that.
+Need to learn not to depend on trial and error method.